ls1intum/Artemis/docs/user/exercises/assessment.rst

 - **Manual:** Tutors must manually grade the submissions of students.
 - **Automatic:** Artemis automatically grades the submissions of students.
-- **Semi-Automatic:** Artemis automatically grades the submissions of students, but the tutors manually grade all submissions afterward.
+- **Semi-Automatic:** Artemis provides an automatic starting point for the tutors to manually improve the grading afterward.

 Manual Assessment
 -----------------